telerik/xaml-docs/controls/radrichtextbox/features/repeat-table-header-row.md

 ![RadRichTextBox Features Repeat Table Header Row 0](images/RadRichTextBox_Features_Repeat_Table_Header_Row_0.png)

->Through the dialog you can set only the first row from the table as a repetition header row.
+>Through the dialog you can set only the first row from the table as a repeated header row.
 If another row is chosen (click on the next, previous row buttons), the check-box is disabled.

 A repeat table header row(s) could be added or removed via the Table Tools’ contextual tab __Layout__.
-There is a toggle button, which sets the row as a repeating header row or not.To learn more about how to use the RadRichTextBoxRibbonUI, you could read [this topic]({%slug radrichtextbox-features-radrichtextboxribbonui%}).
+There is a toggle button, which sets the row as a repeating header row or not.To learn more about how to use the __RadRichTextBoxRibbonUI__, you could read [this topic]({%slug radrichtextbox-features-radrichtextboxribbonui%}).

 Using this approach, header rows can be added consecutively.
 In other words, if row N is added as repeated header row, row N+1 can be added as well.
 However, if the row N is not added to repeat on each page, row N+1 cannot be added.
-A gap of non-repeated header rows cannot exist between two rows which you desire to mark as repeated header rows.
+A gap of non-repeated header rows cannot exist between two rows which you want to mark as repeated header rows.

 __Figure 3: Repeat Table Header Rows button in the Table Tools contextual menu__